 What is BATSA?
-BATSA re-affirms the physical presence rule – the rule that states can impose corporate income taxes and other business activity taxes only on companies that have phyiscal presence in a state.
+BATSA re-affirms the physical presence rule – the rule that states can impose corporate income taxA corporate income tax (CIT) is levied by federal and state governments on business profits.
+Many companies are not subject to the CIT because they are taxed as pass-through businesses, with income reportable under the individual income tax. es and other business activity taxes only on companies that have phyiscal presence in a state.

 States are unfortunately becoming more aggressive about reaching beyond their borders to impose taxes on out-of-state companies with neither property nor employees in the state.
 Not only do these parochial actions harm the national economy, they're bad tax policy because they violate the benefit principle that people should pay taxes where they receive benefits from government services.

 You'll hear more on my testimony later.
 But I wanted to share the story of a fellow witness at today's hearing, Pete Vegas.
 We've tried to get the word out about Pete's story since he first reached out to us in 2011.
 Pete runs a food manufacturing company, with facilities in California, Arkansas, and Texas, and they sell their products all over the country.
 While in Washington State on a personal trip, he stopped by an existing customer to say hi and introduce himself.